nathasm/bitgo-sa/README.md

 # bitgo-sa

-This is an example application which reads streaming data from the twitter API and then compares the sentiment of the tweets in time series graphs
+This is an example application which reads streaming data from the twitter API and then computes the sentiment of the tweets which is then displayed in a time series graph

 ## Getting Started